affg-data/IZ_data_lab/README.md

 ## About

-IZ Data Lab is an evolving collection of analyses.
+IZData Lab is an evolving collection of analyses.
 New projects are added as they are completed, with a focus on creating clear, reproducible visualizations that help explain real-world economic and financial trends.

 ---